 Day 2 Nimes

-There is a half-day included guided walking tour of Nimes today, with included entrance to the well preserved Les Arènes (Roman amphitheatre) and 2,000 year old Maison Carrée (Roman temple).
+There is a half-day guided walking tour of Nimes today, with included entrance to the well preserved Les Arènes (Roman amphitheatre) and 2,000 year old Maison Carrée (Roman temple).
 Les Arènes still hosts many events, including bullfights, which remain a part of Nimes contemporary culture and give the town its strong Spanish feel.

 Day 3 Nimes